John0b1000/tgdh_seed/code/README.md

 ```
 python3 tgdh_v2.py -s 4 -i 1
 ```
-*This program can also be run as a script*
+*This program can also be run as a script.*